 - Energy usage – where is energy being wasted, if anywhere?
 Are there newer energy waste reduction technologies the hotel can implement?
 Remember, the “greener” your hotel is, the less waste it’ll have and you’ll get the added benefit of a great reputation.

 - Food and Beverage – Depending on the hotel, there may be multiple restaurants and an entire catering/food event component.
-There’s ample room for waste in this department.
+There’s ample room for hotel waste management in this department.

 - Furniture – The need for hotels to constantly renovate is intense, have the waste team consider if your hotel can refurbish furniture when it comes time for renovations.
 There may be multiple ways to waste less and save more if you’re prepared ahead of time.

 - Storage – Most hotels have many items in storage.
 Lounge chairs, wedding tables and chairs, other event accessories, special event equipment, etc. etc. If the items in storage aren’t coming out of storage intact, then that’s another form of waste.
 Many storage closets and rooms can have leaks or attract pests, for example.